altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 }
 ```

-As you can see, manually handling renames induces some boilerplate onto the EventAdapter, however much of it you will find is common infrastructure code that can be either provided by an external library (for promotion management) or put together in a simple helper trait.
+As you can see, manually handling renames induces some boilerplate onto the EventAdapter,
+- however much of it you will find is common infrastructure code that can be either provided by an external library
+- (for promotion management) or put together in a simple helper trait.

 #### Note
-The technique of versioning events and then promoting them to the latest version using JSON transformations can of course be applied to more than just field renames - it also applies to adding fields and all kinds of changes in the message format.
+The technique of versioning events and then promoting them to the latest version using JSON transformations
+- can of course be applied to more than just field renames
+- it also applies to adding fields and all kinds of changes in the message format.

 ## Remove event class and ignore events
+### Situation:
-Situation: While investigating app performance you notice that insane amounts of CustomerBlinked events are being stored for every customer each time he/she blinks.
-Upon investigation you decide that the event does not add any value and should be deleted.
-You still have to be able to replay from a journal which contains those old CustomerBlinked events though.
+While investigating app performance
+- you notice that insane amounts of CustomerBlinked events are being stored for every customer each time he/she blinks.
+- Upon investigation you decide that the event does not add any value and should be deleted.
+- You still have to be able to replay from a journal which contains those old CustomerBlinked events though.

-Naive solution - drop events in EventAdapter:
+### Naive solution - drop events in EventAdapter:
+The problem of removing an event type from the domain model is not as much its removal,
+- as the implications for the recovery mechanisms that this entails.
+- For example:

-The problem of removing an event type from the domain model is not as much its removal, as the implications for the recovery mechanisms that this entails.
-For example, a naive way of filtering out certain kinds of events from being delivered to a recovering PersistentActor is pretty simple, as one can simply filter them out in an EventAdapter:
+- A naive way of filtering out certain kinds of events from being delivered to a recovering PersistentActor is pretty simple,
+- as one can simply filter them out in an EventAdapter:

 ![persistence-drop-event.png](https://doc.akka.io/docs/akka/current/images/persistence-drop-event.png)

 The EventAdapter can drop old events (**O**) by emitting an empty EventSeq.
-Other events can simply be passed through (**E**).
+- Other events can simply be passed through (**E**).

-This however does not address the underlying cost of having to deserialize all the events during recovery, even those which will be filtered out by the adapter.
-In the next section we will improve the above explained mechanism to avoid deserializing events which would be filtered out by the adapter anyway, thus allowing to save precious time during a recovery containing lots of such events (without actually having to delete them).
+This however does not address the underlying cost of having to deserialize all the events during recovery,
+- even those which will be filtered out by the adapter.
+- In the next section we will improve the above explained mechanism to avoid deserializing events
+- which would be filtered out by the adapter anyway,
+- thus allowing to save precious time during a recovery containing lots of such events
+- (without actually having to delete them).

-Improved solution - deserialize into tombstone:
+### Improved solution - deserialize into tombstone:
-In the just described technique we have saved the PersistentActor from receiving un-wanted events by filtering them out in the EventAdapter, however the event itself still was deserialized and loaded into memory.
-This has two notable downsides:
+In the just described technique we have saved the PersistentActor from receiving un-wanted events
+- by filtering them out in the EventAdapter,
+- however the event itself still was deserialized and loaded into memory.
+- This has two notable downsides:

+#### First:
-    - first, that the deserialization was actually performed, so we spent some of out time budget on the deserialization, even though the event does not contribute anything to the persistent actors state.
+That the deserialization was actually performed, so we spent some of out time budget on the deserialization,
+- even though the event does not contribute anything to the persistent actors state.

+#### Second:
-    - second, that we are unable to remove the event class from the system - since the serializer still needs to create the actuall instance of it, as it does not know it will not be used.
+That we are unable to remove the event class from the system
+- since the serializer still needs to create the actuall instance of it, as it does not know it will not be used.

 The solution to these problems is to use a serializer that is aware of that event being no longer needed, and can notice this before starting to deserialize the object.